Difference Between Accrual vs Deferral

 Accrual vs. Deferral Head to Head Difference

-Accrual | Deferral | |
+Accrual | Deferral |

-Accrual occurs before a payment or receipts. | Deferral occurs after a payment or receipt. | |
+Accrual occurs before a payment or receipt. | Deferral occurs after a payment or receipt. |

-Accrued expenses are already incurred but not yet paid. | Deferral expenses are already paid but not yet incurred. | |
+Accrued expenses are already incurred but not yet paid. | Deferral expenses are already paid off but not yet incurred. |

-Accrual in related to prepone or an expense or revenue which leads to cash receipt or expenditure | Deferral leads to postponing an expense or revenue, which leads to placing that amount in liability or an asset account. | |
+Accrual is related to the preponement of an expense or revenue, leading to cash receipt or expenditure. | Deferral leads to postponing an expense or revenue, which puts that amount in liability or an asset account. . |

-Accrual is incurring the expenses and earning the revenue without paying or receiving cash. | Deferral is paying or receiving cash in advance without incurring the expenses or earning the revenue. | |
+Accrual is incurring expenses and earning revenue without paying or receiving cash. | Deferral is paying or receiving cash in advance without incurring the expenses or earning the revenue. |

-The accrual method leads to an increase in revenue and a decrease in cost. | The Deferral method leads to a decrease in revenue and an increase in cost. | |
+The accrual method leads to an increase in revenue and a decrease in cost. | The deferral method leads to a decrease in revenue and an increase in cost. |

-The end objective of the accrual system is to recognize the revenue in the income statement before the money is received. | The end objective is to decrease the debit account and to credit the revenue account. |
+The end objective of the accrual system is to recognize the revenue in the income statement before the money is received. | The end objective is to decrease the debit account and credit the revenue account. . |

 Recommended Articles